joanrod/star-vector/README.md

 ### Multimodal Architecture

 StarVector uses a multimodal architecture to process images and text.
 When performing Image-to-SVG (or image vectorization), the image is projected into visual tokens, and SVG code is generated.
-When performing Text-to-SVG, the model only recieves the text instruction (no image is provided), and a novel SVG is created.
+When performing Text-to-SVG, the model only receives the text instruction (no image is provided), and a novel SVG is created.
 The LLM is based of StarCoder, which we leverage to transfer coding skills to SVG generation.

 <div align="center">
   <img src="assets/starvector-arch.png" alt="starvector" style="width: 700px; display: block; margin-left: auto; margin-right: auto;" />